 If you’re reading this, then you probably have raised some money and are in the weeds of trying to grow a software-as-a-service (SaaS) platform.
 Right?
 Better yet, you’ve already launched a SaaS platform, and you’re looking for ways to scale your customer base and MRR.
 Great!

 We’re here to provide you with actionable insights that will allow you to refine your SaaS marketing and overarching SaaS growth strategy – by hiring a savvy marketing agency with experience working with platforms just like yours.

-In this article, we will discuss some key points that’ll help you assess the suitability of SaaS to the needs of your enterprise software and the benefits of partnering with a niche B2B SaaS agency.
+In this article, we will discuss some key points that’ll help you assess the suitability of SaaS to the needs of your enterprise software and the benefits of partnering with a niche B2B SaaS marketing agency.
 By the time you finish reading this, you’ll be ready to find the right SaaS marketing agency that focuses on effective SaaS growth hacking to scale MRR and minimize SaaS customer churn.